 (Technology Editor’s Note: We are pleased to post articles on the BJS website from one of the longest operating confessional groups in the LCMS – The Lutheran Concerns Association – LCA.
 This article is by BJS Advisory Board member Rev. Martin Noland.
-We will be posting the LCA newsletters on their page on this site: //steadfastlutherans.org/lca and excerpting articles from those newsletters here on the home page.
+We will be posting the LCA newsletters on their page on this site: https://steadfastlutherans.org/lca and excerpting articles from those newsletters here on the home page.
 We recomend you join the LCA and subscribe to The Clarion.
 Please see the bottom of this post for more information on the LCA and “The Clarion.”)

 (Here is Rev. Noland’s introduction to his post: The LCMS President’s Blue Ribbon Task Force on Synod Structure and Governance issued a report in August 2008 entitled Walking Together – The LCMS Future: Proposals and Possibilities for Consideration and Discussion (available at synod’s web-site: www.lcms.org).
 These proposals are to be considered by the synod at its convention in 2010 in order to change its structure and governing powers.
 I have called these proposals the Blue Ribbon Plan and written specific critiques elsewhere (see www.steadfastlutherans.org under Blue Ribbon Plan.)